(Updated Dec. 30, 2015)

 If you add a clock readout to the time display and later decide you no longer need to see that readout, then click on the readout in the display, and then click on the "minus" button in the lower left of the window.

-At the lower right of the time display is another button which shows a clock face.
+At the lower right of the time display is another button that shows a clock face.
 Click on this button to bring up the Settings window and show the time controls.

 Setting the Earth Time